akash-network/node/_docs/design.md

 ### Users

-A user hosting an application on the Photon network
+A user hosting an application on the Akash network

 ### Datacenters

-Each datacenter will host an agent which is a mediator between the with the Photon Network and datecenter-local infrastructure.
+Each datacenter will host an agent which is a mediator between the with the Akash Network and datecenter-local infrastructure.

 The datacenter agent is responsible for